tyhopp/prpl/docs/content/index.md

 #### ⚡️ Very, very fast
 Using this project's namesake pattern, PRPL uses modern client-side prefetching and routing systems to help your site achieve max speed.

+---

+If you would like to dig deeper into the thinking behind PRPL, have a look at [design decisions](design-decisions).